orsonteodoro/oiledmachine-overlay/README.md

 as a [per-package env configuration](https://wiki.gentoo.org/wiki//etc/portage/package.env) or in [/etc/portage/make.conf](https://wiki.gentoo.org/wiki//etc/portage/make.conf).

+The overlay will fork some distro ebuilds to apply the `cflags-hardended` and `rustflags-hardened` mitigations since the distro ebuilds do not do a good job verifying that mitigations are applied to security-critical packages.

 The requirement is based partly on the overlay's maintainer shift towards a defensive posture on cybersecurity.